It’s a great time to shop for a juicer.

 Great because of its simplicity, not so good because it does not have any reverse function that you need if something gets stuck.

 The GS-106 comes with a 200 watt DC motor that Aicok says has a slight delay when you switch it on.
-That’s because of the motor protection system that protects the motor from short circuiting.
+That’s because of the motor protection system that protects the motor from short-circuiting.

 If you buy this in North American stores like Amazon, it’ll come in only 120 volts.

-Motor is pretty quiet producing less than 60 decibels so you can use this even with your kids sleeping next door.
+The motor is pretty quiet producing less than 60 decibels so you can use this even with your kids sleeping next door.

 This juicer measures 16.7 inches tall, 11 inches deep and only 9.4 inches wide.
 This is considered compact for a juicer of this type.
 It’ll fit in any sized kitchen big or small.